Ryukin

 The Ryūkin (琉金) is a short deep-bodied fancy goldfish with a characteristic hump in the shoulder region.
+It was developed in China.

 Description

 Orange and white ryūkin with black specks.
 This is a form of calico, called a sakura.

 The ryūkin is a hardy and attractive variety of goldfish with a pointed head and has a pronounced hump on the back behind the head.
 It may be long-finned or short-finned with either a triple or quadruple tail.
 The dorsal fin is high while the caudal fin is often twice as long as the body.
 The caudal fin may also have three or four lobes.

 Ryūkin come in deep-red, red-and-white, white, silver, blue, black, orange, lavender grey, iron and calico coloration.

 The ryūkin is a fine aquarium fish that can reach up to 8 inches (21 centimeters) in length.
 Some ryukins are reported to grow up to 10 inches in large aquariums and commercial ponds.